From the skies to the courtroom, Clint Speegle navigates any challenge with a steady hand.

-From the skies to the courtroom, Clint can navigate any challenge with a steady hand.
-He holds a FAA commercial license for helicopters and a private airplane license, and he flies often.
-Given his unique aviation and engineering background, Clint focuses his practice on aviation-related issues.
-He defends aircraft manufacturers, air carriers and engine manufacturers, and he has served as general counsel for a corporate airplane hangar.
-His experience includes representing owners and operators in NTSB, FAA and TSA investigations.
+Leveraging his background in aviation and engineering, Clint focuses his practice on complex product liability litigation, with a particular interest in aerospace matters.
+A pilot himself, he holds an FAA commercial license for helicopters and a private airplane license.
+Clint defends aircraft manufacturers, air carriers and engine manufacturers, and has served as general counsel for a corporate airplane hangar.
+His experience also includes representing owners and operators in NTSB, FAA and TSA investigations.

 Clint also handles a variety of other matters that don’t happen at 30,000 feet.
 He uses his quick thinking and problem-solving skills to represent various clients in other product liability litigation, including a prominent national wheelchair distributor, a major American automaker, and a global manufacturer of elevators and escalators.
 As national litigation counsel for one client that regularly faces lawsuits demanding upwards of $2.5 million in damages, Clint has secured settlements averaging one-tenth of that.
 His practice also encompasses federal, state and class-action environmental cases for a Fortune 100 chemical company.

 Regardless of the matter, Clint takes a proactive, engineering-driven approach to every case.
 He doesn’t just aim to resolve a client’s lawsuits, but also looks for ways to reduce future litigation liability.

 As a member of the firm’s NCAA Compliance & Investigations team, Clint represents schools during the NCAA enforcement process and before the NCAA Committee on Infractions.
 He advises student-athletes on amateurism issues and counsels coaches through contract negotiations.
 Over the years, Clint has participated in four Committee on Infractions hearings, hundreds of NCAA interviews, and won an appeal — a rarity in the NCAA world.